-12. Noted.

-13. Agreed that 'sometimes the best investment strategy is replacement'.
+- 12. Noted. - 13.
+Agreed that 'sometimes the best investment strategy is replacement'.
 In the AMSS section 'Long-term financial planning for our assets' the following is noted.
 'Although renew over new will be a guiding principle for asset sustainability, there may be circumstances where this is not appropriate.
 For example, replacement of costly, aged assets that are not fit-for-purpose with a new asset may bring improved service delivery and associated cost benefits.
-This will be one of the considerations in the Asset Prioritisation Plan.

-14. Agreed, the AMSS will be modified to the following:
+This will be one of the considerations in the Asset Prioritisation Plan. - 14.
+Agreed, the AMSS will be modified to the following:

-disposed) so it can be included in the public perception and organisation Asset management is a continuous process, covering the full life of an asset. plans The following are the main ways an asset is managed: Dispose (including demolish, sell, remove, mothball, etc) Operate and Maintain (including inspect, operate, maintain, service the Operate and Maintain (including inspect, operate, maintain, service, etc) asset) Renew (including rehabilitate, resurface, refurbish, etc) Dispose (including demolish, sell, remove, mothball an asset) Replace Renew (including rehabilitate, resurface, refurbish the asset) Upgrade/expand Replace New Upgrade/expand New (create an asset); and 15.
-In terms of asset performance measurement it might be prudent to Acquire an asset. measure and respond to up to 4 different criteria, rather than just condition.
-I have observed that the City (wisely) makes investment The Asset Management discussion paper will be modified to the following: decisions on at least 4 different criteria Asset condition - if the asset remains in appropriate physical, aesthetic What is asset management? or operating condition Asset management generally involves the day-to-day operation and Asset functionality - if the asset is meeting the service need, maintenance of assets.
-Assets can also be managed in the following ways: community expectations, demand, utilization Dispose (including demolish, sell, remove, mothball an asset) Asset risk - if the asset is a safety, financial, service, reputation or other Renew (including rehabilitate, resurface, refurbish the asset) risk Replace Value for money - if the asset is providing value for money or a better Upgrade/expand option is available New (create an asset); and 16.
+disposed) so it can be included in the public perception and organisation plans

+- Dispose (including demolish, sell, remove, mothball, etc) - Operate and Maintain (including inspect, operate, maintain, service, etc) - Renew (including rehabilitate, resurface, refurbish, etc) - Replace - Upgrade/expand - New - 15.
+In terms of asset performance measurement it might be prudent to measure and respond to up to 4 different criteria, rather than just condition.
+I have observed that the City (wisely) makes investment decisions on at least 4 different criteria - Asset condition if the asset remains in appropriate physical, aesthetic or operating condition - Asset functionality if the asset is meeting the service need, community expectations, demand, utilization - Asset risk if the asset is a safety, financial, service, reputation or other risk - Value for money if the asset is providing value for money or a better option is available - 16.
 Assets not covered.
-I note this strategy applies to non-current real Acquire an asset. assets only.
-Plant & Equipment, furnishings, IT hardware, Art work, Asset management is the process of balancing the needs of the community, libraries, building contents, intangible assets, stock, WIP, goodwill, etc are with financial and environmental responsibilities throughout the lifetime of the not included.
-This is highly appropriate for an initial infrastructure strategy asset.
-15 Agreed This criteria will be used as key principles to inform the 15.
-Agreed.
-This criteria will be used as key principles to inform the development of the Asset Prioritisation Plan.
-16. Noted.
-To.
-Noted.
+I note this strategy applies to non-current real assets only.
+Plant & Equipment, furnishings, IT hardware, Art work, libraries, building contents, intangible assets, stock, WIP, goodwill, etc are not included.
+This is highly appropriate for an initial infrastructure strategy